Toroa (Mātaatua): Journey to New Zealand

 The canoe Mātaatua had been built at the command of Irakewa.
 All traditions agree that he told the children to claim and settle at the Wairere Falls and Te Ana o Muriwai cave above Whakatane.
 The traditions differ on why he did this.
 According to a Ngāti Awa source reported to Elsdon Best, he had seen the place in a dream.
-According a Ngāti Tūwharetoa account recorded by John Te Herekiekie Grace, Irakewa had previously travelled to New Zealand and had met Kiwa, the mother of Tāneatua, at Whakatane.
+According to a Ngāti Tūwharetoa account recorded by John Te Herekiekie Grace, Irakewa had previously travelled to New Zealand and had met Kiwa, the mother of Tāneatua, at Whakatane.
 Toroa was selected as the ship's captain, while his half-brother Tāneatua was made the tohunga.

 The canoe stopped en route from Hawaiki at Rarotonga and Rangitahua in the Kermadec Islands, where it encountered the Aotea Kurahaupō.
 As they were departing, a storm forced two members of Kurahaupō's crew, Te Moungaroa and Turu, to join the Mātaatua.
 John Te Herekiekie Grace records a karakia ('incantation') sung by Toroa during the voyage to keep the hull intact in the face of the stormy seas, which begins, tutapa, tutapa, tutapa mai kawa, ko te kawa nui, ko te kawa roa ("recite, recite, recite the ritual, the great ritual, the long ritual").

 The Mātaatua landed at Whangara on the East Cape of New Zealand, along with the Tokomaru and Te Moungaroa and Turu chose to settle there, marking their decision by constructing a tuahu altar.
 Toroa took the Mātaatua west to Whangaparāoa River and then Tauranga.
 At this point he turned back and followed the coast east.
 When the canoe passed the mouth of the Tarawera and Rangitaiki Rivers, Toroa's daughter Wairaka cried out Aue!
 He atua kei uta ra!
 (Oh!
 There are gods on these shores"), from which the mouth of the river came to be known as Te Awa o te Atua.
 Finally, they reached Whakatāne, where the crew disembarked.